releng-tool/releng-tool-www/index.md

 layout: home
 ---

-releng-tool aims to provide a method to prepare a structured environment to assist in the release engineering of a project.
+releng-tool aims to provide a way to prepare a structured environment to assist in the building of a project.
 When dealing with the release engineering of a project, assets may be found in multiple locations and may require various methods to extract, build and more. releng-tool can be used to process a defined set of projects which identifies where resources can be